Shippable/docs/sources/provision/tutorial/provision-aws-ec2-ansible.md

 You can run your ansible scripts manually on your local machine to provision a VM.
 This is the best way to get started, and once you know how it works, you can automate it.

 * Have your security credentials handy to authenticate to your AWS Account.
-[AWS Creds](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html)
+[Refer to the AWS Credentials documentation](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html).

 * Install Ansible based on the OS of the machine from which you plan to execute the script.
-[Ansible Install](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
+[Refer to the Ansible Installation guide](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

-* Ansible uses a convention of folder structure that looks something like below
+* Ansible uses a folder structure that looks like this:
     * **ansible.cfg** holds configuration info
     * **inventory** has the inventory of artifacts
-    * **variables.yml** has the vars that you need for your scripts to make it more reusable
+    * **variables.yml** has the variables that are used to replace wildcards in your playbooks to make them more reusable
     * **ec2_prov_playbook.yml** is the playbook which has a list of tasks to provision an EC2 instance
     * **ec2_term_playbook.yml** is the playbook which has a list of tasks to terminate an EC2 instance